-The chairman of the Sub-Committee for Alpine Courses will study the homologation request and appoint an inspector to examine the course.
-The inspector for Downhill courses must not belong to the country requesting a first homologation.
-The inspector for Downhill courses to be used for Entry League races should not belong to the country requesting a first homologation.
+The Chairman of the Sub-Committee for Alpine Courses will study the homologation request and appoint an inspector to examine the course.
+The Inspector for Downhill and Super-G courses (including Downhill courses to be used for Entry League races) should not belong to the country requesting a first homologation.